 |Every day||17:00 – 24:00|

-Basic facilities visitors can find here at Kreneng Night Market are toilets and parking lot.
-Except that the parking lot available for motorbikes only.
+The basic facilities visitors can find here at Kreneng night market are toilets and a parking lot.
+Except that the parking lot is available for motorbikes only.
 Hygiene in this place is rather overlooked.
 The garbage smell, for example, can be overwhelming for some.